sspn-thedatacoder/DataProcessors/README.md

 Additionally to play around with Hadoop
 Hadoop runs in local mode without any more configuration in v2.9, assuming you have JAVA installed and JAVA HOME Setup
-I am using Java 1.8 SE on MacOSX El Capitan.
+Currently using Java 1.8 SE.

 You can try out Hadoop commands from CLI